pierrelegall/pierrelegall.github.io/src/content/resumes/en.md

 - **Télécom Santé - Web developer** (*Oct.
 2014 - Jul.
 2015*)

-  Developed and maintained the MediaScreen product, a hybrid TV-tablet media center for patients in hospital rooms.
+  Worked on the MediaScreen product, a hybrid TV-tablet media center for patients in hospital rooms.

+  - corrective maintenance
-  - corrective maintenance and developpement of applications for the MediaScreen
+  - developpement of applications for the MediaScreen
   - test scenari writing and execution

   *Tooling*: JavaScript/Node.js, MongoDB, Git, TestLink

 - **Thalès Système Aéroportés, as student Web developer** (*Jan.
 2013 - Aug.
 2014*)

-  Developed the information system for tracking repair workflows.
+  Worked on information system for tracking repair workflows of TSA.

   - corrective maintenance of the legacy app
   - definition of needs with the business team